david-knott/moderncompilerinjava/CURRENT.md

 ## 20th November 2020

+In progress - FieldExpressionList.
+Builds a sequence of statements that initialize a record.

 Renamer - In FunctionDeclaration renamer, we check if formal argument type definition is null.
 If it is we assume the type is primitive.
 I am not sure this is a good way to do this.